 |

-Enjoy one of the world's
+Enjoy one of the world's greatest

-greatest coastal drives with its dramatic scenery
+coastal drives with its dramatic scenery of striking contrasts.

-seas, golden beaches, peaceful townships, giant
+The region boasts powerful seas, golden beaches, peaceful

-and Port Phillip Bay from the West Gate Bridge.
+of Melbourne and Port Phillip Bay from the West Gate Bridge.

-Stroll along the pristine sandy beaches and wander
+Stroll along the pristine sandy beaches and wander through

-through sleepy seaside holiday towns.
-View majestic
+sleepy seaside holiday towns.
+View majestic monoliths

-monoliths abruptly rising from the sea.
-Discover
+abruptly rising from the sea.
+Discover the deep fern gullies

-meet the sheer coast that plunges into the sparking
+and eucalypt trees as they meet the sheer coast that plunges

-Coast', enjoy traditional Aussie billy tea, stop
+the 'Shipwreck Coast', enjoy traditional Aussie billy

-for photos and relax while watching breathtaking
+tea, stop for photos and relax while watching breathtaking

 coastal panoramas.
 Bring spare camera film and prepare